 Nonetheless, the quantum industry is still in a very early stage.
 Almost all the companies outlined in this article are yet to generate material revenue from quantum technology.
 Over the past decade these companies have been growing out of research labs, taking on both government and private financing and committing to fundamental research to develop truly novel technologies.

-An investment in any of these quantum computing stocks relies on a fundamental judgment call: that we can build useful quantum computers.
+An investment in any of these quantum computing stocks relies on a fundamental judgement call: that we can build useful quantum computers.

 24 Quantum Computing Stocks to Invest In